-Another student, worked as a promoter; a promoter’s job is to speak to bands on a personal and business level and find out more about them whilst equally informing them of the company.
+- as a promoter; where the main responsibility was to speak to bands on a personal and business level and find out more about them whilst equally informing them of the company.
 When this conversation was had it was up to the student to decide what venue, genre and week of the night would best suit this band/artist.
 A successful show will open many other prestigious opportunities for the artist, ever-developing their fanbase and sound.

-A student worked as a creative intern and her responsibility was creating promotional videos for on air and off air, social media assets and marketing reels for the UK and wider European channels.
+- as a creative intern, where a student's had to create promotional videos for on air and off air, social media assets and marketing reels for the UK and wider European channels.
 On a daily basis, she would watch the different channel content, come up with an idea and edit it to market a new programme, series of films or marketing stunt.
 She also acted as head runner on many different production shoots for their channels, while also filming behind the scenes reels for the social platforms.